Mahabir Pun: Early life and education

-Mahabir Pun was born on January 22 1955 in Nangi, a remote village in the mountainous Myagdi District of western Nepal.
+Mahabir Pun Magar was born on January 22, 1955, in Nangi, a remote village in the mountainous Myagdi District of western Nepal.
 He spent his childhood grazing cattle and sheep and attending a village school without paper, pencils, textbooks or qualified teachers.
 Traditionally, the local people had no education, and most men joined the British [Gurkha] army.

-Mahabir Pun's life changed dramatically when his father, a retired Gurkha, took the remarkable step of moving the family to the southern plains of Nepal and investing their entire savings in his son's education.
-After finishing high school, Pun worked as a teacher for about 12 years in four schools, while supporting his brothers' and sisters' education.
+Mahabir Pun's life changed dramatically when his father, a retired Gurkha, moved the family to the southern plains of Nepal and invested their savings in his son's education.He passed his SLC in B.S.
+2027 in 2nd division.
+After finishing high school, Pun worked as a teacher for about 13 years in four schools, while supporting his brothers' and sisters' education.
 In 1989, after numerous applications to UK and US universities, he succeeded in gaining a partial scholarship to the University of Nebraska at Kearney, from which he graduated in 1992 with a bachelor's degree in Science Education.

 After graduation, he returned to his native village, twenty-four years after having left there as a child.
-It was in Nangi that he recognized the critical need for sustainable education and began to formulate his goal of creating a high school to serve as a model for local educational and economic development.
+It was in Nangi that he recognised the need for sustainable education and began to formulate his goal of creating a high school to serve as a model for local educational and economic development.
 Pun founded the Himanchal High School with a special focus on computer education and other programs with income-generating capacity.
-He then returned to the University of Nebraska for a master's degree in Educational Administration, which he completed in 2001.In 2002 the aim of the project is to build a local communications network using wireless technology.
-The Project helps connect people in remote Himalayan communities with one another as well as the outside world.
+He then returned to the University of Nebraska–Lincoln for a master's degree in Educational Administration, which he completed in 2001.

+In 2002 the aim of the project was to build a local communications network using wireless technology.
+The Project helped connect people in remote Himalayan communities with one another as well as the outside world.
 By 2006, through the Project, Pun was able to establish a Wi-Fi network to connect 13 mountainous villages to the Internet.
 The Project has now expanded to include over 175 remote villages in 15 districts of Nepal.